fb pixel

 Those included in a newly identified group are eligible for two years of credit monitoring service.
 This service allows individuals to check for signs of identity fraud so protective action can be taken.
 Enrolling in the credit monitoring service is one of the best means of protecting yourself.
 You can set it to proactively alert you if anyone is opening a credit account in your name.

 If you are included in one of the above groups and have not already received two years of credit monitoring, you can request it here.
+To make use of this credit monitoring service, you must sign up by December 31, 2024.
 If you have already received a credit monitoring code, you do not need to reach out to us again.
 Please direct any questions you may have to incident.support@uwinnipeg.ca.

 It is disturbing that higher education institutions like the University and other public sector organizations are being targeted by cyber attacks.
 This has been a terrible incident that has directly impacted our community.
 We are grateful to the staff members who worked many long hours to restore systems following the attack, as well as to our entire UWinnipeg community for their patience and understanding through this challenge.
 Rest assured that we are carefully considering the results of our investigation and will emerge from this incident with stronger cyber defences.